CodeFab-io/ElmSharp/README.md

 ### ♻ `Update`

 Given that we don't yet have any `Message` defined in our game, our `Update` function will pretty much be a no-op.
-Nevertheless, that is our starting point, so let's create it in `Update.cs`.
+Nevertheless, that is our starting point, so let's create it in a new file called `Update.cs`.
 As before, we use the `partial class ElmFuncs` trick:

 ```csharp
 // 📃 Update.cs